FelipeRubelBorges/NinjaOne/README.md

 - Automated tests are configured with Cypress viewports to simulate different devices and screen resolutions, ensuring responsive behavior across platforms.

+- The tests are written in Gherkin language and are compatible with the Cypress Cucumber Preprocessor.

+- The faker library is used to generate random data for the tests to improve the data diversity.

 - ESLint is used to maintain code quality and consistency.

 - A GitHub Actions pipeline is configured to automatically run the tests and generate a test report.